Star Wars Celebration: Hayden Christensen’s 15 Year Reveal Signals Darth Vader Movie Appearance?

 Yoda As A Force Ghost And So Is Anakin?

-Frank Oz was even questioned about his involvement in The Last Jedi and he was very tight-lipped about it, mentioning that since he considered Lucasfilm his family, he would not give out a peep.
-Slash Film reported Oz’s citation though.
+Frank Oz was even questioned about his involvement in The Last Jedi, and he was very tight-lipped about it, mentioning that since he considered Lucasfilm his family, he would not give out a peep.
+Slash Film reported Oz’s citation, though.

 “I feel like I’m a prisoner at war here, and I can only give you my name, rank and serial number.
 To be true to the people who asked me, and they are kind of my family, I have to say I’ve been asked not to talk about it.
 I love Yoda.
 I would be happy to talk to you about it at the time they let me.”